top of page

 › Applied microeconometrics

-Based on unique registry data on library loans for the entire Danish population, I study inequality in library usage and literary preferences.
-For example, in an in-progress study, I and co-authors use detailed information on the genre and author of books to study elite literary tastes.
-Preliminary results indicate that while highly educated and very high-wealth individuals have a (slightly) higher preference for highbrow books, this is not the case for individuals who have high occupational status (ISEI) or high income.
-In another in-progress study, I use information on the rollout of a library book giveaway program to study whether municipalities can "nudge" parents to increase their investments in children's learning environment (in this case borrow more children's books from public libraries).
+Based on unique registry data on library loans for the entire Danish population, I studied cultural stratification and inequality in library use.
+In an in-progress study, I and co-authors use detailed information on the genre and author of books to study elite literary tastes (paper).
+Preliminary results indicate that while there is stratification by education and wealth, there is little stratification by income and occupation.
+We argue that this reflects that education and wealth are more prominent stratifying dimensions in Denmark.
+In another in-progress study (paper), I use information on the rollout of a library book giveaway program to study whether municipalities can "nudge" parents to increase loan of children's books.
+Preliminary results suggest that the program did not affect loans of children's books, which reflects that families' reading practices are too embedded to be easily nudged.
+Further, I combine registry data with a new database on literary awards and reviews in national Danish newspaper to study the impact of cultural intermediaries in shaping cultural consumption (paper).
 The project is funded by Spar Nord Fonden (PI: Mads Meier Jæger).

 bottom of page